GNPC Foundation provides boreholes for 40 communities

 The foundation said it was set to construct 120 boreholes this year in the three northern regions to address the lack of access to potable water in needy communities in these regions.

-At the handing over ceremony of one of the newly constructed boreholes at Kanshegu in the Savelugu Municipality in the Northern Region, the Executive Director of the GNPC Foundation, Mr Dominic Eduah said the provision of the boreholes were based on a need assessment of the communities.
+At the handover ceremony of one of the newly constructed boreholes at Kanshegu in the Savelugu Municipality in the Northern Region, the Executive Director of the GNPC Foundation, Mr Dominic Eduah, said the provision of the boreholes was based on a need assessment of the communities.

 Mr Eduah explained that the foundation was the CSI arm of the GNPC pivoted on three thematic units namely, education and training , economic empowerment and environment and social amenities.